MrStahlfelge/gdx-gamesvcs/README.md

 At the moment, such a default UI is only provided by Google Play Games and GameCircle on Android.

-Fetching scores and achievement status to show in your own UI is currently not supported.
-If you implement it, please contribute.
+Fetching scores and achievement status to show in your own UI is work in progress in v0.2.x.

 ## Updates & News